projectcontour/contour/SECURITY.md

 ## Attack surface and mitigations

 ### Primary expected attack vectors
 As you can see from the above, Contour does not have a web interface of any sort, and never directly participates in requests that transit the data plane, so the only way it is vulnerable to web attacks is via misconfiguring Envoy.
-As such, it is not directly susceptible to common web application security risks like the OWASP top ten. (*Envoy* is, but not Contour directly, and we rely on thye Envoy project's vigilance heavily.)
+As such, it is not directly susceptible to common web application security risks like the OWASP top ten. (*Envoy* is, but not Contour directly, and we rely on the Envoy project's vigilance heavily.)

-We anticpate that the most likely attacks are created by the relatively untrusted application developer users, whether they are malicious or not.
+We anticipate that the most likely attacks are created by the relatively untrusted application developer users, whether they are malicious or not.
 We expect the most likely attacks to be:
 - Confused deputy attacks - since Contour is trusted to build config and send to Envoy, that access can be misused to produce insecure Envoy configurations.
 [ExternalName Services can be used to gain access to Envoy's admin interface](https://github.com/projectcontour/contour/security/advisories/GHSA-5ph6-qq5x-7jwc) was an example of this attack in action, and was specifically dealt with by disallowing ExternalName services by default, and by removing the Envoy admin interface from use across any network, even localhost.
 - Insecure or conflicting configurations produced my manipulation of Kubernetes objects used for configuration.